PECOS-packages/PECOS/docs/development/jit-dem-slices.md

 single checked conversion boundary for absolute-to-relative detector mapping.
-`DemSliceDetector` remains distinct from `DetectorDef` intentionally: the former declares a two-dimensional reusable stream and whether it is emitted or only a temporal port, while the latter is an assembled three-dimensional detector tied to concrete measurement records.
-Combining those declarations would make either the reusable-template or final-model invariants optional.
+`DemSliceDetector` remains distinct from `DetectorDef` intentionally: the former declares a two-dimensional reusable stream and whether it is emitted or only a port, while the latter is an assembled three-dimensional detector tied to concrete measurement records.
+Combining those declarations would make either the reusable cached slice or final-model invariants optional.

-For a physical template containing halo operations, the internal adapter accepts the owned `DagFaultInfluenceMap` location IDs.
+For a physical fixture containing halo operations, the internal adapter accepts the owned `DagFaultInfluenceMap` location IDs.
 A contribution is included only if all of its source locations are owned by the slice and omitted if none are.
 Partial or unattributed ownership fails loudly so one correlated source cannot be split or counted twice.

-## Bounded physical-template compiler
+## Bounded physical fixture compiler

-The internal template compiler extracts selected owner rounds from a bounded, source-tracked physical model.
+The internal cached slice compiler extracts selected owner rounds from a bounded, source-tracked physical model.
 It validates the annotated circuit's source ownership and detector-stream layout once, then emits absolute-round-independent `DemSlice` values suitable for a frontend cache.
 The bounded model needs only